ferdinandvanwyk/gs2_correlation/doc/source/analysis_overview.rst

 * Use avconv to combine png files into a film at a rate of *film_fps* frames per second.

+Given that films take a long time to make (especially with added interpolation) separate directories are used for the rotating and lab frames: film and film_lab_frame, respectively.

 Lab Reference Frame
 -------------------